 Barcelona is the capital of Catalonia and Spain’s second largest city.
-It’s also one of the most important touristic cities in Europe and home of the great Barça, one of the best known football teams of the European league.
+It’s also one of the most important touristic cities in Europe and home of the great Barça, one of the best-known football teams in the European league.
 The city showcases world-class museums, some of the most exquisite restaurants and historic buildings designed by famous architects.

 Now that I live in Spain, Barcelona has become one of my favorite cities to visit.
 I know my way around the city already, so here is my personal guide to ensure that you have as wonderful a time as me in this beautiful city!

-First thing’s first, if you’re planning on travelling to Barcelona, keep these important tips in mind:
+First thing’s first, if you’re planning on traveling to Barcelona, keep these important tips in mind:

 - Buy entrances to attractions online.
 It saves you time and patience from the long queues and you can score some discounts!
 Barcelona is really overcrowded during the high season and the tickets may run out faster than you think.

 - Search for free tickets and special promotions.
 Some museums will offer free admission on certain days.

 - Choose your hotel wisely.
 A hotel far from the city center may seem cheaper but keep in mind, that most of the interesting sights and nightlife are located in the heart of the city.
 Count in all the taxi rides, bus and metro tickets, then make your calculations.